 State law determines whether severance payments (sometimes called termination payments or dismissal payments) are treated as wages.
 If they count as wages, then they would affect your right to collect unemployment.
 As long as you are receiving wages, you aren't considered to be unemployed.

 Many states allow employees to make a relatively small amount and still collect unemployment, but a former employee who is still collecting the same amount he or she used to earn would be well over that limit.

-In this regard, you are lucky to have worked in California.
+Let's look at the state of California as an example.
 Under California law, severance pay is not considered wages for unemployment purposes.
 Instead, it is considered a payment in recognition of your past service.
-Even if it is paid out in installments, as yours will be, it doesn't count against your unemployment.
+Even if it is paid out in installments, it doesn't affect your ability to receive unemployment benefits.